-27 years ago with the release of single albums worth of work, a musical legend of Seattle’s alternative music scene was born.
-A side project conceived by four talented musicians, who had come together in a moment of time that would forever be immortalised in the 10 songs that make up ‘Above’, with their music representing the end of the golden period of the ‘Grunge’ scene, that had taken the world by storm during the early 90’s.
-Singer Layne Staley (Alice In Chains) and guitarist Mike McCready (Pearl Jam) were the undoubted stars of the project, two troubled musicians who were each peaking in their respective music careers, but looking to be heading down a slippery slope fuelled by hard narcotics and alcoholism, that was starting to alienate them from their respective band mates.
+Thirty years ago, with the release of single albums worth of work, a legend of Seattle’s alternative music scene was born.
+A side project conceived by four extraordinarily talented musicians who had come together in a moment of time that would forever be immortalised in the ten songs that make up Above.
+With their music representing the end of the golden period of the Grunge scene that had taken the world by storm during the first half of the nineties.
+Singer Layne Staley (Alice In Chains) and guitarist Mike McCready (Pearl Jam) were unquestionably the stars of the project, two troubled musicians who were both at the peak of their respective music careers.

-Alice In Chains were a huge rock act following the release of their debut album ‘Facelift’ and its MTV hit ‘Man In A Box’ in 1990, before their masterpiece second album ‘Dirt’ saw them reach even greater heights in 1992.
-However by 1994 cracks were beginning to show and Layne Staley’s inability to function within the band around the release of their EP ‘Jar Of Flies’, saw the cancellation of the records subsequent tour with Metallica, causing immense friction within the group and subsequently throwing them into hiatus.
+But both artists had been heading down a slippery slope fuelled by hard-narcotics and alcoholism, a slope that was starting to alienate them from their respective bandmates.
+Alice In Chains had become a huge rock band following the release of their debut album Facelift (1990) and it’s hit single ‘Man In A Box’ – before releasing their masterpiece second album; Dirt (1992).
+However by 1994 cracks were beginning to form, and Layne Staley’s inability to function within the band saw the cancellation of a tour with Metallica – causing friction which threw them into an unexpected hiatus.

-Mike McCready had also experienced almighty success with Pearl Jam who’s debut album ‘Ten’ in 1991 blasted them into the mainstream, seeing the band ride the crest of a huge wave of success which continued with the release of second album ‘Vs’ in 1993.
-However McCready’s own drug use and dependence on alcohol was also starting to impact on his performance within the band and during the recording sessions for Pearl Jam’s third record ‘Vitalogy’ in 1994, he checked himself into the Hazleden Clinic, a drug and alcohol rehabilitation centre in Minnesota.
+Mike McCready had also experienced his own success with Pearl Jam, whose debut album Ten (1991) immediately blasted them into the mainstream with the band riding the crest of a wave which continued with the release of their second album Vs (1993).
+However McCready’s own drug use and dependence on alcohol was also starting to impact on his performance within the band, and during the recording sessions for Pearl Jam’s third record Vitalogy (1994), he checked himself into the Hazleden Clinic – a drug and alcohol rehabilitation centre in Minnesota.

-While in rehab McCready met bassist John ‘Baker’ Saunders, a relatively unknown Seattle based Blues musician, and a friendship blossomed as they spent time together and bonded through music and under the clarity of a sober mind.
-Both gentlemen returned home to Seattle and decided to form a musical project to help them focus on their recovery, drafting in their mutual friend Barrett Martin, percussionist with The Screaming Trees to play drums.
-During their initial sessions they wrote the music for the first two Mad Season songs, including ‘River Of Deceit’ and what would become their haunting album opener ‘Wake Up’.
+While in rehab McCready met bassist John ‘Baker’ Saunders, a relatively unknown Seattle based Blues musician – and a friendship blossomed as they spent time together, bonding through a love of music and under the clarity of a sober mind.
+Both gentlemen returned home to Seattle and decided to form a musical project to help them focus on their recovery, drafting in their mutual friend Barrett Martin (Screaming Trees) to play drums.
+During their initial jam-sessions they wrote the music for the first two Mad Season songs – ‘River Of Deceit,’ and what would become their haunting album opener; ‘Wake Up’.

-And like that, this extraordinary collection of music was born, a classic album featuring 10 beautifully haunting songs which flow perfectly from one to the next.
-From soulful blues and jazz influenced down tempo tracks, to the heavier use of distorted ‘Grunge’ riffs, bringing together a myriad of influences and inspiration.
-The rhythm section of Baker and Barrett Martin is tight and free flowing throughout, while Mike McCready’s guitar playing is at its finest, having total artistic freedom to take his soloing to another level, most notably on the powerful instrumental ‘November Hotel’.
-As ever, Layne Staley bared his soul with a lyrical darkness giving a brutally honest insight, in to his own self analysis of drug addiction :
+The rhythm section of Baker and Barrett Martin is free flowing throughout, while Mike McCready’s guitar playing is at it’s very finest, with his total artistic freedom taking his soloing to another level – none less so than on the powerful instrumental; ‘November Hotel.’
+As ever, Layne Staley bares his soul with a unique lyrical darkness, providing a brutally honest insight into his own self analysis of addiction and recovery;

 ‘Wake up young man, it’s time to wake up,